 Porter says the recruitment of data-savvy talent will be a key part of this process.
 Digital and innovation have been flagged as a source of differentiation in BP’s new business strategy.
 The reason for that, he says, is that digital touches all parts of the organisation.

 “I like to think of digital as the one consistent language across the globe that we’re speaking about from a corporate perspective,” he says.
 “So everyone’s looking at digital, not just us, and there are a couple of areas where we think it could play a major role.”

-One of these areas, says Porter, is enhancing the business’ current operations, such as making work safer, and pursuing efficiencies across the company’s systems.
+One of these areas, says Porter, is enhancing its current operations, such as making work safer and pursuing efficiencies across the company’s systems.
 Another key area is venturing and seeding.
 “We have a number of digital projects that we’re running in parallel with our core business and hoping that those grow into something over time,” he says.

 Finally, Porter mentions the importance of creating an integrated experience for BP’s customers, and says technology will play a key role in that activity.
 The company’s digital organisation employs about 2,000 people, and Porter expects the HR team will need to fill as many as 300 digital vacancies this year.

 “It’s a big area of growth – we are hiring all over the place for digital people in terms of geography,” he says, adding that one of the firm’s most important developments in this area is the recent creation of an integrated digital hub in Pune, India.

 “The Indian market is awash with really great digital skill and it’s competitive,” he says.
 “The amount of investment that I think is going into digital in India is remarkable.
 We’ve jumped on that fast-moving bus, and this year we’re recruiting 100-plus people in India alone, to try to get a hub established there, just so we can access the skills in that market.”